ckeditor/ckeditor5/docs/updating/migration-to-cdn/vanilla-js.md

 ## Conclusion

-By following these steps, you have successfully migrated CKEditor&nbsp;5 from an NPM-based installation to a CDN-based installation using Vanilla JS.
+Following these steps, you successfully migrated CKEditor&nbsp;5 from an NPM-based installation to a CDN-based installation using Vanilla JS.
 This approach simplifies the setup process and can help improve the performance of your application by reducing the bundle size.